x14ngch3n/smms-cli/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
-                        used with upload, select image to be uploaded
+                        used with upload, select image to be uploaded -o OUTPUT, --output OUTPUT
+                        used with upload, specify the output format: [json | md | url], json is default
 ```

 ## Links